 Many times, we spend our whole day planning out the activities but there is no real outcome.
 We think, plan, and decide to do multiple things in a day but unfortunately, we are not able to execute them.
 Reason?
 We will discuss the reasons and more in this blog.

-As a Software Tester, we should be implementing the below tips/activities so that you can be more efficient & more productive :
+As a Software Tester, we should be implementing the below tips/activities so that you can be a more efficient & more productive, good tester :